ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 ---

-# IBM Cloud for VMware Mission Critical Workloads
+# IBM Cloud for VMware Mission Critical Workloads overview
 {: #mcv_overview}

 {{site.data.keyword.cloud}} for VMware Mission Critical Workloads delivers a multi-zone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.

-With this cloud architecture, customers can achieve a higher availability and failover success rate than most VMware clients can achieve with on-premises environments or competing cloud platforms.

-This architecture supports existing mission-critical, legacy workloads, including non-cloud native applications, at a targeted aggregate availability of 99.99%. {{site.data.keyword.cloud_notm}} multi-zone regions are designed to keep mission-critical workloads online if a site outage occurs.
-Workloads in a failed site are automatically restarted in near real time, while workloads in adjoining sites remain online and available.

-The architecture covers various enterprise services, including networks, storage, resiliency, and other tools built for monitoring and troubleshooting cloud-based applications.
-In addition, this architecture can be integrated with the IBM Services Platform with Watson, built on the {{site.data.keyword.cloud_notm}}, to allow for a broader consumption of services.
-Using the platform’s cognitive capabilities, clients can mine data more effectively for new business insights to help maintain continuous operations.
+You can deploy VMware’s stretched vSAN clusters in an automated and self-managed infrastructure allowing you the flexibility to control and manage all aspects of your solution set.
+This option is available in on-demand ordering within the current vCenter server workflow.

+In addition, you can deploy a fully managed solution delivered by IBM Services. {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads delivers greater availability, resiliency, and support than many enterprises currently maintain on premises.
+This option is available as a coordinated engagement with IBM Services teams.

+The fully managed capability provides near-continuous availability of virtual machines up to an aggregate 99.99 percent SLA, without the need for modification.
+This design consists of a full stack of VMware software-defined virtualization technology and associated tooling to enable the consumption of services.
+The stack includes performance and capacity management (vRealize Suite), Active Directory, resiliency, integration with Netcool/Bluecare, and integration with the IBM Services Platform with Watson.

+Mission critical applications are those legacy applications that require near continuous availability.
+These applications are essential to the survival of the business and cannot be impacted.
+This capability enables you to deploy in {{site.data.keyword.cloud_notm}} a more robust high availability solution than you can implement in a traditional data center.

 ## Technical specifications for IBM Cloud for VMware Mission Critical Workloads
 {: #mcv_overview-specs}